Afcon 2022 qualifiers: Red Bull Salzburg’s Ashimeru and Reading’s Yiadom headline seven late Ghana call-ups | Goal.com

 “Ghana face Sudan at the Cape Coast stadium on Thursday, November 12, before travelling to Khartoum three days later for the reverse tie.”

-Arsenal midfielder Thomas Partey is a major doubt for Ghana’s upcoming fixtures after sustaining an injury while in Premier League action for the Gunners against Aston Villa on Sunday.
+Arsenal midfielder Thomas Partey has been ruled out of Ghana’s upcoming fixtures after sustaining a thigh injury while in Premier League action for the Gunners against Aston Villa on Sunday.

 The 27-year-old, who was substituted at half-time, is expected to undergo a scan on Monday to determine the degree of injury and possible layoff period if necessary.